 There are many ways, but here are a few of the more significant…

 Customers are often surprised to hear that a Tomcat frame weighs just 2.5kg of the trikes 14kg.
 Clearly, that’s where we achieve a large proportion of weight saving over heavier trikes, but how is it achieved?
 In a nutshell, it’s all about the welding process.
 Most manufacturers favour an M.I.G welding process for its production speed, ease and cheapness, but M.I.G welding is easier with thicker steel.
-A Tomcat frame is made of very thin steel but this requires the neater, more delicate and much more skilful T.I.G welding process but the payback is a stronger weld and a lot of weight saving.
+A Tomcat frame is made of very thin steel but this requires the neater, more delicate and much more skilful T.I.G welding process, but the payback is a stronger weld and a lot of weight saving.
 As with all things, you get what you pay for…

 Tomcat axles are another invisible example of how we save weight.
 Tomcat axles look very robust, but in fact, they are hollow like the prop shaft of a car.
-The missing 16mm core of the axle loses very little in strength but saves a hefty ¾ of a kilogram (or a ¼ of a house-brick) in weight, so well worth the extra engineering involved for the rider.
+The missing 16mm core of the axle loses very little in strength but saves a hefty ¾ of a kilogram (or a ¼ of a house-brick) in weight, so well worth the extra engineering involved for the rider’s benefit.

 Look at a Tomcat design and you will see lots of intricate components built into the frame or accessories.
 These are made of aluminium, which is three times lighter than steel and more expensive to produce, but give the trike its obvious superior quality and the weight reduction we are looking for as designers.

 In addition to good production techniques, we use advanced CAD (Computer Aided Design) and FEA (Finite Element Analysis) software to get the very best from the materials, not to mention the good old-fashioned principles of triangulation.
 The strongest 2D shape in nature and science is the triangle and the strongest 3D shape the pyramid.
-Use these shapes in a supportive frame and like an ant, it can carry many times its own weight.
+Use these shapes in a supportive frame and, like an ant, it can carry many times its own weight.
 Everywhere you look on a Tomcat frame will be bounded by a triangle to get that strength and rigidity we are looking for at minimal weight.
 The only exception is the main frame tube where we use an oval shape that is specially made for us, not for appearance as many think, but for the exceptional vertical plane strength and resistance to twist the oval tube gives.
 It weighs next to nothing but gives the Tomcat its distinctive high tech looks.

-All these techniques are brought together by CAD design software that allows us to play with our ideas until we get the very best aesthetic and engineering solution for the rider, then we test the design with FEA to computer simulate the stresses and strains the frame will be subjected to in use.
-In this way, we can check a designs strength and rigidity before it is ever built, and identify high-stress areas that might only show a weakness after years of use.
-All these things, when put together, result in a trike that looks good, is immensely strong and rigid, yet weighs far less than most alternatives.
+All of these techniques are brought together by CAD design software that allows us to play with our ideas until we get the very best aesthetic and engineering solution for the rider, then we test the design with FEA to computer simulate the stresses and strains the frame will be subjected to in use.
+In this way, we can check a design’s strength and rigidity before it is ever built, and identify high-stress areas that might only show a weakness after years of use.
+All of these things, when put together, result in a trike that looks good, is immensely strong and rigid, yet weighs far less than most alternatives.

 Transportability is quality of life.

-Weight is also an important consideration for parents who often have a lot of equipment to deal with but because most Tomcats dissemble into two or three parts, those parts are rarely more than 10 kgs each.
+Weight is also an important consideration for parents who often have a lot of equipment to deal with, but because most Tomcats dissemble into two or three parts, those parts are rarely more than 10 kgs each.
 That’s a very manageable weight for most adults, not to mention very much easier for transportation than a folding frame.

-In fact, the Tomcat is so manageable a machine, that it can be hung out of the way on a garage wall (using the Tomcat “Trike Tidy”) and I don’t think any other trike in the world is able to do that!
+In fact, the Tomcat is so manageable a machine that it can be hung out of the way on a garage wall (using the Tomcat “Trike Tidy”) and I don’t think any other trike in the world is able to do that!

 Is a lighter trike easier to pedal on a flat surface, or does it make no difference?

-Unsurprisingly the answer is yes, but the reasons why, are immensely subtle and worthy of its own blog, but let me summarise as follows.
+Unsurprisingly the answer is yes, but the reasons why are immensely subtle and worthy of its own blog, but let me summarise as follows.